sg777/lms/explorer/README.md

 **Error: "port already in use"**
 - Solution: Use a different port with `-port 9000`
+- Or kill the existing process: `pkill -f "lms-explorer"`

 **Error: "connection refused" to Raft endpoints**
 - Check that your Raft cluster nodes are running
 - Verify the endpoint URLs are correct
 - Ensure the Raft API ports (default 8080) are accessible

+### No logs appearing

+**If running without log file:**
+- Logs go to stdout/stderr (terminal/tmux session)
+- Check the terminal where you started the explorer

+**If running with log file:**
+- Check the log file: `tail -f explorer.log`
+- Ensure the file is writable

 ### No data showing

 **Empty recent commits table:**
-- Check that you have committed some key indices using `hsm-client sign`
+- Check that you have committed some key indices
 - Verify the Raft endpoints are correct
 - Check the browser console for errors (F12)